benjaminhuanghuang/nodejs-mongo-rest-music/_notes/db-setup.md

       module.exports = require('./dev');
     }
   ```
+Here, I use same db for dev and prod environment.

 When server running in testing environment, we do not connect to db in app.js
   ```